ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 ### Condition and parseCondition

-The `Condition` type and ˋparseCondition` util are useful to type conditions and build condition expressions:
+The `Condition` type and `parseCondition` util are useful to type conditions and build condition expressions:

 ```tsx
 import { Condition, parseCondition } from 'dynamodb-toolbox';